 Prevention is the best response to the threat of smallpox.
 Prevention involves

-The smallpox vaccine Smallpox Vaccine In the United States, routine vaccination with the smallpox vaccine was stopped in 1972 because smallpox had been eliminated in the United States.
-The last known case in the world occurred in... read more is not made from the smallpox virus.
-Instead, the vaccine contains live vaccinia virus, which is related to the viruses that cause monkeypox Monkeypox Monkeypox is caused by the monkeypox virus, which is related to the smallpox virus and causes a similar, but usually milder illness.
-(See also Overview of Viral Infections.)
-Where monkeypox... read more and smallpox.
+The smallpox vaccine Prevention Smallpox is a highly contagious, very deadly disease caused by the variola virus.
+The disease is now considered eliminated.
+There have been no cases of smallpox since 1977.
+People can acquire... read more is not made from the smallpox virus.
+Instead, the vaccine contains live vaccinia virus, which is related to the viruses that cause monkeypox Monkeypox (Mpox) Monkeypox is caused by the monkeypox virus, which is related to the smallpox virus and causes a similar, but usually milder, illness.
+Monkeypox is caused by the monkeypox virus, which is related... read more and smallpox.
 There are 2 smallpox vaccines licensed in the United States:

 ACAM2000 is a live vaccinia virus that reproduces in the person who receives it.
 Vaccination with vaccinia virus causes a mild infection and protects people against smallpox.